-CFEngine has the sophistication to enable precise integration of software systems, and the responsiveness to determine the state of systems within five minutes in massive cloud-scale deployments.
-It runs on everything from handheld smartphones to mainframes.
+CFEngine has the sophistication to enable precise integration of software systems, and the responsiveness to determine the state of systems within a few minutes in massive cloud-scale deployments.
+It runs on everything from handhelds, to smartphones, to individual servers to datacentres, to mainframes and clouds.